 My 14-month-old daughter refuses to drink milk out of anything besides a bottle.
-We’ve tried several types of sippy cups, and she is not having it — we end up in a standoff with the milk-filled sippy cup until I eventually cave and give her a bottle with milk.
+We’ve tried several types of sippy cups, and she is not having it.
+We end up in a standoff with the milk-filled sippy cup until I eventually cave and give her a bottle with milk.
 She drinks water out of sippy cups just fine, just not milk.
 Our pediatrician’s recommendation was to wean babies off bottles at 1, so I am feeling a little anxious that she’s still glued to her bottles at 14 months.
 What is the data behind this?
 Is it imperative that I stop giving her bottles asap?
-These questions are fueling my mom-xiety and could use some data-driven answers to help.

 There are basically three reasons why people are encouraged to wean their children off bottles as they reach a year old.

-From a data-driven standpoint: if you are giving a bottle at bedtime, it’s a good idea to wean off that if you can, for cavity reasons.
+From a data-driven standpoint, if you are giving a bottle at bedtime, it’s a good idea to wean off that if you can, for cavity reasons.
 Other than that, it is not worth panicking.
-A reasonable approach may be to simply eliminate some of the bottles of milk, rather than trying to replace them with sippy cups of milk.
+A reasonable approach may be to simply eliminate some of the bottles of milk, rather than trying to replace them with sippy cups.
 Or try an open-top cup of milk at meals.
-Remembering that it is okay if the amount of milk decreases may help here.
+Over time, they will adjust.

 Community Guidelines